n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 mark-like form.

-  - A "Ra,Halant,ZWJ" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
+  - A "Ra,Halant,ZWJ" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph".
     This rule is synonymous with the `REPH_MODE_EXPLICIT` characteristic mentioned earlier.